 I used to teach at the community college and one of the projects I assigned was to examine the local food supply and imagine providing everything in your diet from local or homegrown sources.
 Inevitably, the students came up short in regards to cooking oil.
 Now, there is a tool available for home production of oil.
-I bought my Piteba oil press from Lehman’s Hardware, but it’s also available from Bountiful Gardens.
+I bought my Piteba oil press from Lehman’s Hardware.
 This press is great, but as with any tool, it’s best to take time to learn to use it properly.
-Some tips I’d like to pass on to you are:
+Here are some tips I’d like to pass on to you:

 - Beware that the press cake may get blocked in the large cap on the end and can become rock hard very quickly.
 Soaking it in water will soften it enough for cleaning.

 - Only have the wick showing the smallest bit to keep the flame from being too high.
 If it needs corrected, DO NOT touch the metal disk that the holds the wick until you are sure it has cooled.

 With the Piteba you could press only as much oil as you need in the near future, so your supply is always fresh.
 The nuts and seeds can store just fine in their shells until pressing.
 I grow peanuts, hazelnuts and black walnuts that can be used for oil.
 I also have “Peredovik”sunflowers, a black oilseed variety from Southern Exposure Seed Exchange, in the ground this year.
 If you are producing oil from homegrown supplies, besides learning about the press, you need to learn how to grow, store and process each crop.